Getting Started with Outsourced Software Testing

 At Abstracta, I work with a handful of our clients daily, making sure that their needs are met and that our engineers are working well with them, being aligned as far as processes, communication, objectives and so on.
 I also meet with companies who are looking into finding a partner for testing.
 Many times, they ask me about what a relationship between us would look like and how we’d manage testing.

-So, here’s a peek into what we have found is a successful approach to getting started with managing a client’s testing, facilitating Agile development, and building long lasting relationships.
+So, here’s a peek into what we have found is a successful approach to getting started with outsourced software testing.

 There are two different scenarios when we start working with a new client.
 The first of which is when the client may have some testers already but are looking to fill a specific need, for example, they need help with creating an automation framework or running functional or performance tests.
 We’ll start by getting everything set up and running, integrating with their team and processes without losing any momentum.
 As the relationship grows, we make sure to take care of their specific needs while also providing an opportunity to identify other areas for future improvement.

-Then, the other scenario is in which the client is looking for more guidance on how to manage testing as a whole, how to prioritize what to test and how, what tools to utilize, good practices and methodologies, and what kind of roles they should bring onto the team.
+Then, the other scenario is in which the client is looking for more end-to-end testing solutions.
+They want to learn how to prioritize what to test and how, what tools to utilize, good practices and methodologies, and what kind of roles they should bring onto the team.
 We love this kind of opportunity because we are passionate about spreading our knowledge to help organizations create high quality, reliable software, in the best way!
-It’s all we do, after all.
-Big proponents of agile development and testing, we aim to help companies as much as possible to “shift-left” testing.

 So, how do we help these types of clients?
 First, we want to understand their business context, what resources they currently have, what they want to achieve, etc. After getting a good understanding of the client’s goals and context, we carry out an initial assessment, with the goal of further understanding the inner workings of their technical activities and processes.

-The initial assessment is based on our testing maturity assessment which we’ve built upon our testing maturity model and methodology.
-The model is based on the experience we’ve obtained after 10 years of working for various startups to Fortune 500 companies like CA Technologies, Shutterfly, and Verifone.
+The initial assessment is based on our testing maturity model and methodology.
+The model is based on the experience we’ve obtained after 12 years of working for various startups to Fortune 500 companies like CA Technologies, Shutterfly, and Verifone.
 It takes into account the best practices championed by industry leaders, synthesizing them with our own, to create a methodology for determining the proper actions that will bring about the best benefits for teams in the shortest time possible.
 More specifically, it helps us have a notion of the level of maturity the team is at, and to determine what steps to follow in the pursuit of a continuous testing and continuous integration environment.

 There are several software quality engineering areas, and activities that can be carried out, that will help any organization to reach an efficient agile testing and CI scheme.